nazhameed/arthive/README.md

 <img src="gallery/static/assets/erd.png" alt="Entity relationship diagram" width="400"/>

+## Static and Media File Handling

+Art-hive uses Django’s static files framework to manage CSS, JavaScript, and image assets.
+All static files are referenced in templates using the `{% static %}` template tag.
+During development, static files are served automatically by Django.
+For production, static files are collected using the `collectstatic` command.
+The `.gitignore` file is configured to exclude collected static files from version control.

+Media files (user-uploaded artwork) are stored and served securely via Cloudinary.
+All media URLs are generated to use HTTPS and are compatible with the site’s Content Security Policy (CSP).

+## Content Security Policy (CSP)

+To enhance security, Art-hive enforces a strict Content Security Policy using the `django-csp` middleware.
+The CSP restricts which sources can serve scripts, styles, images, and other resources, helping to prevent cross-site scripting (XSS) and related attacks.
+The policy is configured to allow only trusted sources, including Cloudinary for media and Bootstrap/CDN providers for static assets.
+All Cloudinary images are served securely over HTTPS and are explicitly permitted by the CSP configuration.

 ## Accessibility

 Art-hive was tested with [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) to ensure high standards for performance, accessibility and best practices.